trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D29 - January 3, 2018
+I decided to finish the React from the Ground Up course before moving on to a project, or at least try to finish it concurrently, so I worked through the next Redux video.

 ### R1D28 - January 2, 2018
 Watched some of the Redux videos on React from the Ground Up and poked around the Free Code Camp Beta React challenges.
 I think I've gone through enough tutorials and need to dig into a project.